 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of patients prescribed antianxiety medications.
-Antianxiety medications are administered to residents experiencing anxiety or depression.
+This indicates the percent of patients who were prescribed antianxiety medications.
+Antianxiety drugs are prescribed to residents suffering from depression or anxiety.

 Managing Depression Among Residents